Financial Aid Policies

 Policy for the Return of Title IV Funds

-Federal Student Aid funds are awarded and disbursed at Cowley County Community College on a standard semester basis.
+Federal Student Aid funds are awarded and disbursed at Cowley College on a standard semester basis.
 Students are awarded under the assumption that the student will attend the entire semester for which the aid was awarded.
 When a student withdraws or ceases attending all courses, the student may no longer be eligible for the full amount of federal funds awarded and/or disbursed for the semester.

 If a student receiving federal Title IV aid, which includes grants and loans, withdraws or ceases attending all courses within the first 60% of the semester for which the aid was awarded and disbursed, the college must determine how much of the aid awarded for the semester was actually earned based on the number of days in the semester the student actually attended or the date the student officially withdrew.
 The college will return to the appropriate program, all funds that were unearned for the semester based on the calculation.
 The student will be responsible for all unpaid charges on their student account due to proration and the return of federal funds.
 The student will be notified in writing of the unpaid charges and will have 45 days from the notification date to repay the college.

-In determining the amount of funds to be returned, Cowley County Community College uses software provided by the Department of Education to calculate the amount of unearned aid to be returned by the college and/or by the student.
+In determining the amount of funds to be returned, Cowley College uses software provided by the Department of Education to calculate the amount of unearned aid to be returned by the college and/or by the student.
 This is a Pro Rata Calculation.
 In the event the funds have not been disbursed at the time the student withdraws, the college will calculate the amount that the student should have received at the time of withdrawal and disburse aid accordingly to the student.

 In documenting an official withdrawal, the college will use the date posted in the registration system.
 For unofficial withdrawals, the college will use the date reported by the instructor of each individual course, as the last date of attendance.